 Looks Unfamiliar: Garreth Hirons – I Backed The Betamax Of Nirvana Spinoffs

-New Romantic-themed eighties soft drink Quatro - listen to Garreth F. Hirons and Tim Worthington talking about it in Looks Unfamiliar.
+Quatro - listen to Garreth Hirons and Tim Worthington talking about it in Looks Unfamiliar.

 Looks Unfamiliar is a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.

-Joining Tim this time is musician and writer Garreth F. Hirons, who’s getting puzzled looks whenever he mentions The Yellow Album by The Simpsons, the Frankie Goes To Hollywood computer game, Krist Novoselic’s post-Nirvana outfit Sweet 75, sitcom Linc’s, the Transformers ‘Action Masters’ range, The Way Of The Tiger gaming books, and high-concept soft drink Quatro.
-Along the way we’ll be finding out why Ian Amblin took exception to E.T.’s Rugby League, how marketable a Richard Stilgoe Action Figure would be, the correct angle for Ped Gill’s head, and more than you would ever rationally want to know about what happened on 24th November 1998.
+Joining Tim this time is musician and writer Garreth Hirons, who’s hoping that the post-punk nostalgia vending machine stocks The Yellow Album by The Simpsons, the Frankie Goes To Hollywood computer game, Krist Novoselic’s post-Nirvana outfit Sweet 75, sitcom Linc’s, the Transformers ‘Action Masters’ range, The Way Of The Tiger gaming books and high-concept soft drink Quatro.
+Along the way we’ll be finding out why Ian Amblin took exception to E.T.’s Rugby League, how marketable a Richard Stilgoe Action Figure would be, the correct angle for Ped Gill’s head and more than you would ever rationally want to know about what happened on 24th November 1998.
 Plus there’s an update on the Piers Morgan/Monster Munch debacle!

-024 – Garreth F. Hirons – I Backed The Betamax Of Nirvana Spinoffs Looks Unfamiliar
+024 – Garreth Hirons – I Backed The Betamax Of Nirvana Spinoffs Looks Unfamiliar

 About Garreth

 Garreth Hirons is a musician and co-host of Retrospecticus – The Simpsons And Modern History, Together At Last!, a podcast that looks at an episode of The Simpsons and an event from world history that happened in the week the episode first aired in America.
-You can find the Retrospecticus website here and follow Retrospecticus on Twitter at @_Retrospecticus (don’t forget the underscore because they can’t!).
-You can find Garreth’s blog Atomic Sourpuss here and follow him on Twitter at @invaderace1.
+You can find the Retrospecticus website here and Garreth’s blog Atomic Sourpuss here.

 Buy A Book!

-If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist, including one about how much he hated Nirvana and preferred those nice boys from Blur.
+If you’ve enjoyed this, you’ll enjoy Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Alternately, if you’re just feeling generous, you can buy me a coffe here.
+Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Presumably they do them in sort of low-tech vending machines for jazz musicians?

 Further Listening

-Garreth has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Avengers: Age Of Ultron here, Thor: Ragnarok here, Venom here and Venom: Let There Be Carnage here, and standing in as host to chat to Tim about The Defenders here and Shang-Chi And The Legend Of The Ten Rings here.
+Garreth has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Avengers: Age Of Ultron here, Thor: Ragnarok here, Venom here, Venom: Let There Be Carnage here and Spider-Man And His Amazing Friends here, and standing in as host to chat to Tim about The Defenders here and Shang-Chi And The Legend Of The Ten Rings here.

-There’s more on Transformers – and their not exactly close rivals Rock Lords – in the edition of Looks Unfamiliar with Paul Abbott, which you can find here.
-Bizarre spinoff Frankie Goes To Hollywood merchandise also features in the edition of Looks Unfamiliar with Mark Griffiths, which you can find here, while David Smith took a look back at Bart Simpson’s Guide To Life on Looks Unfamiliar here.
+There’s more on Transformers – and their not exactly close rivals Rock Lords – in Looks Unfamiliar with Paul Abbott here.
+Bizarre spinoff Frankie Goes To Hollywood merchandise also features in Looks Unfamiliar with Mark Griffiths here, while David Smith took a look at Bart Simpson’s Guide To Life here.

 Garreth also features in The Best Of Looks Unfamiliar alongside Paul Kirkley on The Kids From Fame Again, Darrell Maclaine on The Brennan JB7, James Gent on When The Wind Blows by David Bowie, Ros Ballinger on Microsoft Explorapedia and Jonny Morris on Jesta Giggle by The Barron Knights, which you can find here.